 - Draw up leasing agreement with agreed move in date

 - Continue to market until deposit is received at the office.

-- Review lease guidelines with tenant regarding things like rental payment terms and required property maintenance.
+- Review lease guidelines with tenants regarding things like rental payment terms and required property maintenance.
 Grant access to Tenant Portal website.

 - Ensure all agreements have been properly executed

-- Perform detailed move in inspection with tenant and have tenants sign a report verifying the condition of the property prior to move-in.
+- Perform detailed move-in inspection with tenants and have them sign a report verifying the condition of the property prior to move-in.